Ghislaine Maxwell says Bill Cosby's freedom justifies dropping sex trafficking charges

-NEW YORK, July 2 (Reuters) - Lawyers for Ghislaine Maxwell said the overturning of Bill Cosby's 2018 sexual assault conviction justifies throwing out sex trafficking and other charges stemming from her relationship with the late financier Jeffrey Epstein.
+NEW YORK (Reuters) - Lawyers for Ghislaine Maxwell said the overturning of Bill Cosby’s 2018 sexual assault conviction justifies throwing out sex trafficking and other charges stemming from her relationship with the late financier Jeffrey Epstein.

 In a Friday letter to U.S. District Judge Alison Nathan in Manhattan, Maxwell’s lawyers said the British socialite’s case was similar to Cosby’s because she had been immunized under Epstein’s 2007 nonprosecution agreement.